Call 24/7

 A number of typical household products may be effective at mold removal.
 Tried and true remedies such as vinegar, baking soda, and hydrogen peroxide can permeate through surface mold and help to eliminate it.

 However, these remedies are limited by the same things that bleach is.
 Mold roots deep, and these are topical solutions.
-No amount of vinegar, hydrogen peroxide, or elbow grease will completely uproot a mold colony that has seeped into porous surfaces throughout your home.
+No amount of vinegar, hydrogen peroxide, or elbow grease will completely unroot a mold colony that has seeped into porous surfaces throughout your home.

 How To Prevent Mold